groupdocs-translation-cloud/groupdocs-translation-cloud-android/README.md

 - [46 languages and 140 languages pairs support](https://docs.groupdocs.cloud/translation/supported-languages/)
 - Translation of tables, headers, footers, footnotes/endnotes, image captions in Word documents and ODT files
 - Translation of cells, charts, tables, pivot tables in Excel documents and ODS files
-- Translation of text frames, tables, headers, footers, charts, comments in PowerPoint presentations and ODP files
+- Translation of text frames, tables, headers, footers, charts, comments in PowerPoint presentations and ODP filesAA
 - Translation of PDF files
 - Translation of Markdown files
 - Translation of Hugo syntax in Markdown files